 Get an App Password for Outlook

-Once you’ve set up two-step verification, you need to obtain an App Password to be able to connect again via the Outlook Hotmail Connector or the EAS protocol.
+Once you’ve set up two-step verification, you need to obtain an App Password to be able to connect again to your account in Outlook Desktop, Outlook Mobile or another Mail App using the EAS protocol.

-- In your account management go back to the Security settings page.
+- In your account management go back to the Additional security options.